Double Majors and College of Letters and Science Minors

 Distinction in the Major Program

-The Distinction in the Major Program is a high honor in recognition of the academic achievement of students beyond the requirements of the CS degree program.
+The Distinction in the Major Program (DIMAP) is a high honor in recognition of the academic scholastic achievement of students for working on projects outside of and beyond the CS major degree requirements.
 The goal of the program is to encourage students to apply the knowledge and skills they have obtained in the major to a challenging research or technological problem.
-Students admitted to the program may choose to work under the supervision of a faculty advisor on a senior project via the Capstone series or a research project.
-These unique experiences help students extend their knowledge in a particular area and acquire the skills necessary to plan, manage and implement a large project or open-ended research problem.
+Students admitted to the program work under the supervision of a faculty advisor on a senior project via the Capstone Track or on a research project via the Research Track.
+These unique experiences help students extend their knowledge in a particular area and acquire the skills necessary to plan, manage, and implement a large project or open-ended research problem.
 At the end of the program, students present their results to their peers and faculty.
-Students who earn Distinction in the Major will receive a seal on their UCSB diploma in recognition of these achievements and recognized at the CS Awards Ceremony at the end of the Spring quarter.
+Students who earn Distinction in the Major will receive a seal on their UCSB diploma in recognition of these achievements and officially setting them apart from their peers, and the students are also recognized at the CS Dept Awards Ceremony at the end of the Spring quarter.

 Who is eligible?

-- Computer Science students that will finish their degree & graduate in Winter 2022 or Spring 2022 or Fall 2022, and
+- Computer Science students that will finish all their degree requirements & graduate in Winter 2024 or Spring 2024 or Fall 2024, and

 - Have completed a minimum of 105 UCSB units, and

-- Complete the CMPSC 189A/B elective series offered in Fall and Winter quarters
+- Complete the Capstone CMPSC 189A/B elective series offered in Fall and Winter quarters.

-- Students who choose this track will work on a research project under the supervision of a faculty member by enrolling in two-quarters of CMPSC 196 with four units per quarter.
-As such, students who are applying to the research track should try and find a faculty advisor before the application deadline, otherwise we will match you with a research faculty advisor.
+- Students will work on a research project under the supervision of a faculty member by enrolling in two-quarters of CMPSC 196 with 3-4 units per quarter.
+As such, students that are applying to the research track should try and find a faculty advisor before the application deadline, otherwise we will do our best to match you with a research faculty advisor.

-Eligible students who expect to finish their CS major and graduate in the 2022 calendar year, i.e., Winter 2022 or Spring 2022 or Fall 2022, can apply to DiMAP by completing the application form.
-The application deadline is May 15, 2021.
-You will need to submit a copy of your CV and transcript as part of your application.
+Eligible students who expect to finish all of their CS major requirements and graduate in the 2024 calendar year, i.e., Winter 2024 or Spring 2024 or Fall 2024, can apply to DIMAP by completing the application form.
+The application deadline is May 12, 2023.
+Students will need to submit a copy of their CV and unofficial transcript as part of the application.

 Senior Capstone Project